XpiritBV/ContainerWorkshop-Docs/Lab10-BlueGreen.md

 Type `exit` to stop the container.

 ### Blue/Green testing
-You can now perform Blue/Green testing, and (gradually) shift traffic towards the 'blue' version of the software.
+You can now perform Blue/Green testing, and (gradually) shift traffic towards the (newer) 'blue' version of the software.

 Type the following command to edit the existing Ingress: